 The DVD player is a selectable function of the multi-featured audio system.
-The player unit contains many features including: DVD/CD/MP3 player, AM/FM tuner, USB, Bluetooth, and Weatherband with weather alert.
+The player unit contains many features including: DVD/CD/ MP3 player, AM/FM tuner, USB, and Bluetooth.
 It also functions as an alarm clock.

 This stereo receives Bluetooth streaming audio from Bluetooth enabled audio sources such as a cellphone.